Add To Favorites

 How can people work together to reduce hunger in your community?
 Identify local services and lend a hand to help erase hunger.

-Show your solutions!
+Students show their solutions!
 With Crayola® Erasable Colored Pencils on white paper, make a drawing that will convince others to get involved to help erase hunger.
 Use the erasers to add texture to foods and decorate cans, for example.
 Fill some erased areas with more color so the drawing really pops!
 Spread the word!

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho